Honkl/general-ai/README.md

 # How to install
 1) Download this repository
 2) Games Alhambra and 2048 are already included
-3) Game Mario could be found in separate repository ([link](https://github.com/Honkl/MarioAI)) and must be placed in the same directory as this `general-ai` project (otherwise you need to modify `Controller/constants.py` file with paths)
+3) Game Mario can be found in separate repository ([link](https://github.com/Honkl/MarioAI)) and must be placed in the same directory as this `general-ai` project (otherwise you need to modify `Controller/constants.py` file with paths)
-4) Game TORCS is more complicated, you need to install it from [official website](torcs.org) and look into the [manual](https://arxiv.org/pdf/1304.1672v2.pdf).
+4) Game TORCS is more complicated, you need to install it from [official website](http://torcs.sourceforge.net/) and look into the [manual](https://arxiv.org/pdf/1304.1672v2.pdf).
 Also, in `Game-interfaces/TORCS/install_directory.txt` file must be your installation directory of TORCS.

 # Example usage
 To start one of the already implemented models, look into a `Controller/controller.py` file.
 Then start learning